mcdemarco/the-new-kitchen-cookbook/quick-bread/applesauceBananaBread.md

 # Applesauce Banana Bread

 Applesauce gets left over like bananas, and is also a common way to make banana bread non-dairy (though just using oil or shortening would also work).
+Note that this is not a quick quick bread.

 Makes one 9" x 5" loaf.